updated for 2021-2022 season :

 - Trash cans will be covered/removed and participants must take their garbage home.

 - Grooming personnel will use their own helmets for the snowmobiles and will use hand sanitizer if removing gloves to service equipment.
+Masks will be used in enclosed areas.

 - All club activities abide by local directives, including but not limited to AGMs, Board meetings, fundraisers, facility rentals and events and follow all current and applicable directives.